RandomRant/Cybersec_Family_doc/README.md

     - **The price of security is friction.** Nothing is free. if you want to be secure, it will be inconvenient and **it will require learning**.
 As thieves get better tools, security becomes more inconvenient, and then it gets better as new security tools are built.
 If you refuse to learn, be ready to pay.
 The people who want to steal your money, identity, life are learning, not whining.
 You need to stop whining and just get on with it.
       - or else live like it's the 1980s.
 Get a dumb phone and just stick with it. don't use a single internet connected service.
 It is a valid choice some people make.
     - Passwords:
       - passwords are the weakest link in any authentication process.
 People make easy passwords, reuse passwords, share passwords, write them down, etc.
+      - Passphrases are better but may only address the first issue.
+All the rest still apply.
+Passphrases are where you use a set of 3 -4 **RANDOM** words rather than a password with numbers and symbols
       - As long as passwords are currently being used, protect yourself by using a password manager.
 They help by
         - making strong passwords - they remember them for you rather than you making easy ones you will remember
         - not reusing passwords - they can make and remember unique passwords, something you won't do if you need to remember them